hyperledger/indy-node/docs/source/requests.md

     Metadata attached to the transaction.

     - `txnTime` (integer as POSIX timestamp):
-        The time when transaction was written to the Ledger as POSIX timestamp.
+        The time when the transaction was written to the Ledger as POSIX timestamp.

     - `seqNo` (integer):
         A unique sequence number of the transaction on Ledger